Sick Building Syndrome Can Affect Homes and Businesses

 Concerned About a Sick Building?
 Call the Toxic Injury Lawyers.

 People exposed to sick buildings may not know where to turn for help.
 Be assured that the Toxic Injury Lawyers, a team of professionals well-versed in environmental exposure issues, can work to get you compensated for your injuries.
 We are a versatile environmental law firm with a long history of proven results, and we take pride in helping our clients make informed decisions about their legal options.
-If you are concerned about a sick building and need advice, you can submit a case inquiry here, or to call our toll-free number at 855.99.TOXIC.
+If you are concerned about a sick building and need advice, you can submit a case inquiry here, or to call our toll-free number at 732.355.1311.